 Silver Shadow Mini Umbrella Review

 I purchased the Silver Shadow Mini Umbrella by Six Moon Designs for my AZT hike.
-Below is my review of the umbrella I purchased to replace my well used Go-Lite umbrella.
+Below is my review of the umbrella I bought to replace my well used Go-Lite umbrella.

 Yes, I am an umbrella proponent.
-I used my original Go-Lite umbrella on the CDT in New Mexico, Southern CA on the PCT, and southbound on the AT.
+I used my original Go-Lite umbrella on the Continental Divide Trail, Pacific Crest Trail, and the Appalachian Trail.
 Over the years, my appreciation for umbrellas has grown.
-I used to get a lot of comments when I carried one, but now they are much more common place on the trail.
+I used to get many comments when I carried one, but now they are much more commonplace on the trail.

 My Umbrella Requirements